Robust outlier detection by de-biasing VAE likelihoods: Experiments

-We compared the outlier detection performance of the vanilla (uncorrected) VAE likelihood (LL) against the bias corrected likelihood (BC-LL) and the ensemble variance of VAE likelihoods (EV-LL).
-Both train and test images were contrast stretched prior to computing BC-LL and EV-LL scores.
-Comparisons with other competing approaches are presented in the next section.
-We present the results as a grid (4$\times$5 or 5$\times$6) of area under the ROC curve (AUROC) values: higher values indicate better outlier detection (details in Appendix D).
-Corresponding results for area under the precision-recall curve (AUPRC) and false-positive rate at 80\% true-positive rate (FPR@80\%TPR) are provided in Appendices E.2-E.3 (Figs.~\ref{fig:grayscale-prc}, \ref{fig:grayscale-fpr}, \ref{fig:natural-prc} and \ref{fig:natural-fpr}).
+We compared the outlier detection performance of the vanilla (uncorrected) VAE likelihood (LL) against the bias corrected likelihood (BC-LL).
+Both train and test images were contrast stretched prior to computing BC-LL scores.
+The results are shown as a grid (4$\times$5 or 5$\times$6) of area under the ROC curve (AUROC) values, separately for the grayscale (1 channel) and natural image (3 channel) datasets.
+Corresponding results for area under the precision-recall curve (AUPRC) and false-positive rate at 80\% true-positive rate (FPR@80\%TPR) are provided in Appendices E.2-E.3, and details regarding each measure are provided in Appendix D.

+We evaluated the effectiveness of the analytical bias correction, first, with VAEs trained with the continuous Bernoulli visible distribution.

 First, we evaluated our remedies for outlier detection with VAEs trained on grayscale image datasets.
-In nearly every case, we found that bias-corrected likelihoods (BC-LL, Fig.~\ref{fig:grayscale}, orange squares) outperformed uncorrected likelihoods (LL, Fig.~\ref{fig:grayscale}, blue circles); AUROC values for outlier detection approached ceiling levels, in many cases.
-For example, bias correction resolved the problematic case of the Fashion-MNIST VAE such that in-distribution Fashion-MNIST samples were assigned higher bias-corrected likelihoods than out-of-distribution MNIST samples (Fig.~\ref{fig:grayscale_bc_hist}), resulting in a perfect AUROC.
-(Fig.~\ref{fig:grayscale_roc}).
+In nearly every case, we found that bias-corrected likelihoods (BC-LL, Fig.~\ref{fig:grayscale}, unfilled orange squares) outperformed uncorrected likelihoods (LL, Fig.~\ref{fig:grayscale}, unfilled blue circles); AUROC values for outlier detection approached ceiling levels, in many cases.
+For example, bias correction resolved the problematic case of the Fashion-MNIST VAE such that in-distribution Fashion-MNIST samples were assigned higher bias-corrected likelihoods than out-of-distribution MNIST samples (Fig.~\ref{fig:grayscale_bc_hist}), resulting in a perfect AUROC (Fig.~\ref{fig:grayscale_roc}).
 Moreover, samples that were assigned the highest and lowest bias-corrected likelihoods were visually more typical and atypical, respectively (Fig.~\ref{fig:fmnist_bcLL_imgs}), as compared to those based on uncorrected likelihoods (Fig.~\ref{fig:fmnist_origLL_imgs}).
+Across all outlier datasets tested with the Fashion-MNIST VAE, AUROC was typically at or near ceiling with the bias-corrected likelihoods (Fig.~\ref{fig:grayscale}, second column).
+On average, we found accuracy improvements of up to $\mathtt{\sim}$70\% following bias correction, across all grayscale VAEs (Fig.~\ref{fig:grayscale}, last row).